Careers

 Established in 1827 by royal charter, the University of Toronto is the largest and most prestigious research-intensive university in Canada.
 The historical strengths that have shaped the University’s progress and achievements include excellence across a wide array of disciplines, leadership in professional education, pre-eminence in graduate education, three federated universities, and decentralized management with strong decanal leadership.
 The quality and range of the University’s programs—undergraduate, graduate and professional—attract students from all parts of Ontario and Canada, and internationally.
 The University is home to 15 Faculties and the School of Graduate Studies, and its educational programs are delivered on the historic St. George campus in downtown Toronto, on campuses in Mississauga and Scarborough, and in nine fully affiliated teaching hospitals in Toronto.

-The 2023 QS World University Rankings by Subject ranked the University of Toronto first in Canada in four of the five broad fields assessed and internationally, University of Toronto was ranked among the top 50 schools in 48 subjects – more than any other university in the world.
+The 2025 QS World University Rankings by Subject ranked the University of Toronto first in Canada in all five broad fields assessed and internationally, University of Toronto was the only university in the world to rank in top 50 schools in 46 subjects – more than any other university in the world.
 In 2020, the University was named one of Canada’s Top 100 Employers, Canada’s Top Family-Friendly Employers and Greater Toronto’s Top Employers.
-For more information, please visit https://www.utoronto.ca/
+For more information, please visit www.utoronto.ca.

 The Lawrence Bloomberg Faculty of Nursing

-The Lawrence Bloomberg Faculty of Nursing is consistently ranked in the top 10 in the QS World University Rankings by Subject for Nursing (tied for 7th in 2023).
-The Faculty offers multiple innovative graduate and undergraduate degree programs, drawing on a partnership with one of North America’s largest academic health science complexes; the Toronto Academic Health Sciences Network (TAHSN), which incorporates fourteen multi-site, fully affiliated teaching hospitals, as well as a network of affiliated community hospitals and public health agencies.
-The Faculty is committed to the mission of international leadership in nursing research and education.
+The Lawrence Bloomberg Faculty of Nursing is consistently ranked in the top 10 in the QS World University Rankings by Subject for Nursing (ranked 4th in 2025).
+The Faculty offers multiple innovative graduate and undergraduate degree programs, drawing on a partnership with one of North America’s largest academic health science complexes, the Toronto Academic Health Sciences Network (TAHSN), which incorporates nine multi-site, fully affiliated teaching hospitals, as well as a network of affiliated community hospitals and public health agencies.
+The Faculty of Nursing is committed to the mission of international leadership in nursing research and education.

 All qualified candidates are invited to apply by clicking on the link below.
-Applications must include a cover letter; a current curriculum vitae; a research statement outlining current and future research activities; up to three representative publications; a 1-2 page statement outlining experience working with, teaching, or mentoring/supervising diverse groups or diverse students and contributions to fostering diversity on campus, and within the curriculum or nursing profession; and a teaching dossier (including a statement of teaching philosophy, a description of prior teaching experience, sample course materials, and teaching evaluations).
-If you have questions about this position, please contact dean.nursing@utoronto.ca.
-All application materials must be submitted online.
+Applications must include: a cover letter; a current curriculum vitae; a research statement outlining current and future research activities; up to three representative publications; a 1-2 page statement outlining experience working with, teaching, or mentoring/supervising diverse groups or diverse students and contributions to fostering diversity on campus, and within the curriculum or nursing profession; and a teaching dossier which includes a statement of teaching philosophy, a description of prior teaching experience and graduate student supervision, sample course materials, and teaching evaluations.

 Applicants must provide the name and contact information of three references.
-At least one reference letter must primarily address the candidate’s teaching accomplishments.
-The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each referee the day after an application is submitted.
+The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each referee within 48 hours after an application is submitted.
 Applicants, however, remain responsible for ensuring that references submit letters (on letterhead, dated, and signed) by the closing date.
 More details on the automatic reference letter collection, including timelines, are available in the candidate FAQ.

 Submission guidelines can be found at http://uoft.me/how-to-apply.
 Your CV and cover letter should be uploaded into the dedicated fields.
-We recommend combining additional documents into one or two files in PDF/MS Word format.
+We recommend combining attached documents into one or two files in PDF/MS Word format.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.